Do not share this medication with others. Sharing it is against the law.

-Take this medication by mouth at least 2 hours after eating in 2 separate doses as directed by your doctor.
-Prepare your 2 doses as directed.
+Take this medication by mouth at least 2 hours after eating as directed by your doctor.
+This medication is usually taken in 2 separate doses if treating narcolepsy, or in 1 or 2 doses if treating idiopathic hypersomnia.
+Prepare your doses as directed before bedtime.
 The doses must each be mixed with 2 ounces (60 milliliters) of water.
 Take the first dose at bedtime while in bed.
-Set an alarm clock to awaken you for the second dose in 2-and-a-half hours to 4 hours.
+If you are directed to take a second dose, set an alarm clock to awaken you for the second dose in 2-and-a-half hours to 4 hours.
 Take the second dose while sitting in bed, and turn off the alarm.
 If you have children or pets in the house, be sure to use the child-resistant caps that come with the medication cups.

 The dosage is based on your medical condition, weight (for children), response to treatment, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Your doctor will gradually increase your dose over 1 to 2 weeks to lessen the risk of side effects.
 This process will continue until your doctor has found the right dose for you.
 Follow your doctor's directions carefully.
 Do not increase your dose, take it more often, or use it for longer than prescribed.

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same times each night.